Russia ‘Cozy Bear’ Breached GOP as Ransomware Attack Hit

 QuickTake: Cyberwar, How Nations Attack Without Bullets or Bombs

+Biden will meet with various agency leaders behind closed doors on Wednesday to discuss ransomware and ways to combat it, the White House said in a statement on Tuesday night, calling the risk a “national security and economic security priority for the administration.”

-The hackers are suspected to have attacked the RNC through Fremont, California-based Synnex, the people said, asking not to be identified as they weren’t authorized to discuss confidential matters.
+In the case of the RNC, the hackers are suspected to have attacked through Fremont, California-based Synnex, the people said, asking not to be identified as they weren’t authorized to discuss confidential matters.
 In a press release, Synnex said “it is aware of a few instances where outside actors have attempted to gain access, through Synnex, to customer applications within the Microsoft cloud environment.”

 “As our review continues, we are unable to provide any specific details,” said Michael Urban, president of worldwide technology solutions distribution at Synnex in a statement to Bloomberg News.
 “As with any security issue, a full review of all companies, systems, third-party applications and related IT solutions must be completed before final determinations can be made.”